DavidAshburn/lonepress/readme.txt

 //------------------------------------------------------------------------------------------------------------
 // Installing Tailwind ( from a blank slate )
-// 		using this theme only requires the final npx --watch command if you change around Tailwind classes
+// 		the final npx --watch command is all you need to edit styles
 //------------------------------------------------------------------------------------------------------------

 From theme root directory

 	echo {} > ./package.json
 	npm install tailwindcss --save-dev
 	npx tailwindcss init

 -----------------------------------------